You may be searching for minority business loans because you have an idea for a great new business.

 Facilitated by the SBA, the Women Veteran Entrepreneurship Program Grant helps female veterans launch or grow a business.

 It’s unfortunate that race and ethnicity still play a role in getting access to capital, especially since our economy benefits so much from minority-owned businesses.

 If you’re a minority who’s running a small business, know this:

 We appreciate you!

 Thankfully, there are federal agencies, alternative lenders, and nonprofit organizations that recognize the value of your contributions.

-We’ll keep this list of minority business loans and resources up to date, so you always have plenty of options when you need capital.
+With this list of minority business loans and resources, you always have plenty of material to get you started.

 Are we missing any minority business loans?
 Please let us know in the comments so we can keep helping minority entrepreneurs fund their dreams!